Dynamic EFI

 program.

-The EBL Flash includes the BIN, What's Up
+The EBL Flash-II system includes: the What's Up

 Highlights: